Skip to main content

 In a moment, I'll show you how to make your queries more precise and retrieve only those elements you need.

-Retrieving element from a collection
+Retrieving an element from a collection

 If you need to retrieve a specific element from a collection, and you know what position it occupies, you can use PageElements#first(), PageElements#last(), and PageElements#nth(index) APIs: